MISA-SCD/misa-scd/README.txt

 (here, 'x' refers to the simulation number)

-postpr_x.out contains user-defined post-processing information on the number and type of defects or reactions in the system (hard-coded into SRSCD)
+postpr_x.out contains user-defined post-processing information on the number and type of defects or reactions in the system

 rawdat_x.out contains a list of all volume elements in the system as well as all defects present in each volume element.
 The current method for identifying defect types is as
 follows:

-NumHe NumV NumSIA NumSIA_immobile NumDefects
+NumCu NumV NumSIA NumSIA_immobile NumDefects

 For example, the output: